 Sometimes when you are head down in a crisis, it is almost impossible to think beyond it.
 Businesses must now strive to lift their heads up and look forward.
-Clive Woodward, the only England Rugby World Cup winning Coach, said in the heat of the game and under pressure, “You need to play Heads Up Rugby”.
+Clive Woodward, the England Rugby World Cup winning Coach, said in the heat of the game and under pressure, “You need to play Heads Up Rugby”.

 “With the spread of the coronavirus and the increasing amount of travel shutdowns, entire industries in the US and Europe are starting to panic.
 Meanwhile, businesses in Asia are already resuming operations.”
 Humphrey Ho managing director at North American Hylink Digital.

 What will it take for you to steer through this crisis, now that traditional metrics and assumptions have been rendered irrelevant?
-Perhaps now, it’s our turn to answer a question that many of us once asked of our grandparents: What did you do during the war?
+Perhaps now, it’s our turn to answer a question that many of us once asked of our grandparents.
+What did you do during the war?

 A shock at this scale creates a discontinuous shift in the preferences and expectations of individuals as citizens, employees, and consumers.
-These impacts on how we live, work, and use technology will emerge more clearly over coming weeks.
+These impacts on how we live, work, and use technology will emerge more clearly over the coming weeks.
 Businesses that reinvent themselves to make the most of insight and foresight, will disproportionally succeed.
-Effects could prove significant as the pursuit of efficiency gives way to the requirement of resilience—the end of supply-chain globalization, for example, if production and sourcing move closer to the end user.
+Effects could prove significant as the pursuit of efficiency gives way to the requirement of resilience—the end of supply-chain globalization.
+For example, if production and sourcing move closer to the end user.

-The crisis will reveal not just your organisations vulnerabilities but opportunities to improve the performance of businesses.
-As a Leader you will need to reconsider which costs are truly fixed versus variable, as the shutting down of production shines a light on what is really required versus nice to have.
+The crisis will reveal not just your organisation’s vulnerabilities, but opportunities to improve the performance of businesses.
+As a Leader, you will need to reconsider which costs are truly fixed versus variable, as the shutting down of production shines a light on what is really required versus nice to have.
 Decisions about flex in operations without loss of efficiency will also be informed by the experience of closing down production.
 Opportunities to push the envelope of technology adoption will be accelerated by rapid learning to drive productivity when labour is unavailable.

 At ADS, we are looking forward, we are gaining insight into our markets, customers and how we operate.
-We think we have already made changes in the midst of the crisis to protect employees and customers, looking at new markets, engaging with customers differently and avoiding the hard sell in favour of a ‘relentlessly helpful approach’.
+We think we have already made changes in the midst of the crisis to protect employees and customers.
+By looking at new markets, engaging with customers differently and avoiding the hard sell in favour of a ‘relentlessly helpful approach’.
 We have strengthened our proposition and modified it in terms of delivery.
 Will we succeed?
 To be absolutely honest, ask us in 6 months.

-Lift your head up (Plan), see what is, or may be, in front of you (Insight) and act.
+Lift your head up (Plan), see what is, or maybe, in front of you (Insight) and act.
 “What You Do Differently Tomorrow”, will help you succeed.